-Summary: Azalea plants are excellent and brilliant landscape plants and growing azaleas is not difficult – easy grow, propagate and transplant.
+Summary: Azalea plants are excellent and brilliant landscape plants.
+Growing azaleas is not difficult – easy to grow, easy to propagate, and easy to transplant.

-Question: We have heard azalea plants make good plants for use in our landscape to get started with some basic planting.
-How difficult are azaleas to grow and care for?
+Question: We have heard azalea plants are good plants to start with in our landscape.
+How difficult is planting azaleas and to grow and care for?
 Marisa, Corvallis, Oregon

 Answer: Marisa, azalea plants are excellent plants for the landscape.

-Many people wrinkle their forehead and scratch their head wondering what plants to choose for their basic garden plantings?
-Take my advice: consider first, the azaleas.
+Many people scratch their head wondering what plants to choose for their landscape.
+Azaleas are a great first choice.

 - Easy to care for

 - Easy to transplant

 In our garden beds, azaleas have taken over more and more of the available space.
 We did not plan it that way.
 But, azaleas have proved to satisfactory we wanted larger plantings of them.

 Azaleas seemed to offer everything we wanted in spring blooming.
 They provide all-year-round-attractive plants, so we kept buying and propagating more.
 They’ve become the feature attraction of our garden.

 What is an Azalea?